 Instructions

-- Rinse mussels in a colander and then soak in cold water for about 20 minutes.
-If any mussels are open, tap on counter.
+- Rinse mussels with cold water in a colander until the grit washes away.
+If any mussels are open, tap them on counter.
 If they don’t close, throw them away.
+That's a sign that they're no longer alive.
+Discard any cracked mussels as well.

 - Heat olive oil in a large Dutch oven or pot over medium heat.
 Add chorizo and onions and cook until chorizo is well-browned and onions soften, about eight to 10 minutes.
 Use a wooden spoon to break up chorizo while it cooks.